 Most Fourth of July celebrations don’t have sustainability in mind, and many common ways of celebrating Independence Day have a negative impact on the environment and our health.

-Even if you dismiss the environmental concerns around fireworks, there are many ways of celebrating the Fourth of July that can be much more sustainable.
+Even if you dismiss the environmental concerns around fireworks and sparklers, there are many ways of celebrating the Fourth of July that can be much more sustainable.

 Don’t buy fireworks; instead, enjoy community fireworks displays or watch them on TV (or a more sustainable drone light show!).